 There is nothing that makes my kitchen smell more delicious than these Candied Cinnamon Sugar Walnuts.
 They are crunchy, sweet, aromatic, and EXTREMELY addictive.
 You can’t say I didn’t warn you!

 You will not believe how simple they are to make.
-With just 5 ingredients and 35 minutes, you’ll be snacking on these babies with satisfaction and seemingly no self-control.
-They are the definition of more-ish.
+Plus, this 5-ingredient dessert recipe comes together in just 35 minutes.
+They are truly the definition of more-ish.

 Cinnamon Sugar Walnuts Tips and Tricks